What Is My Elevation

 Vietnam shares many similarities with other Southeast Asian countries in terms of topography.
 Countries such as Laos, Cambodia, and Thailand have similar landscapes marked by mountains, plateaus, deltas, and coastal lowlands.

-See here a list of 10 cities in Vietnam and their elevation above sea level.
+Below is a list of major cities in Vietnam with their corresponding elevation above sea level.